Get More Modules¶

 to compile, install, upgrade and uninstall those additional modules.

-path in your system
+ejabberd-modules path in your system

-By default it is $HOME/.ejabberd-modules
+By default it is $HOME/.ejabberd-modules,

 being that the home path of the system account running ejabberd.